donomii/sceneCamera/README.md

 Description
 ===========

-SceneCamera manages the camera view for 3D applications.
+SceneCamera manages the camera for 3D applications.
 It provides the V, in the GL trinity MVP.
 And if needed, the P as well.

 It comes with 3 convenient modes, museum mode, first person mode, and RTS (Real Time Strategy) mode.